-A Fulton County car accident lawyer could speak to the insurance company on their client’s behalf to ensure that a proper settlement is offered.
+A local car accident attorney could speak to the insurance company on their client’s behalf to ensure that a proper settlement is offered.
 An attorney could also argue against the case of the other driver and provide evidence to both the other driver’s attorney and the insurance company showing who was really to blame for the accident.

 Modified Comparative Negligence

 In addition to at-fault laws, the legal doctrine of modified comparative negligence, also known as modified comparative fault, also applies to Fulton County car crashes.
 Under this law, when two parties are at fault for an accident, a percentage of the total fault is assigned to both parties.